structurizr/java/docs/styling-relationships.md

 ## Tagging relationships

 All relationships within a software architecture model can have one or more tags associated with them.
 A tag is simply a free-format string.
 By default, the Java client library adds the ```"Relationship"``` tag to relationships.
-You can add your own custom tags to relationships using the ```addTags()``` method on the relationship.
+As we'll see shortly, you can add your own custom tags to relationships using the ```addTags()``` method on the relationship.

 ## Colour